Fuide/Cryptography/Sections/Libraries.md

 <br>

-1. If the library you’re currently using/planning to use doesn’t support several of the algorithms I’m recommending,<br>then it’s time to upgrade and take advantage of the improved security and performance benefits available to you if you switch.
+1. If the library you’re currently using/planning to use doesn’t support several of the algorithms I’m recommending, then it’s time to upgrade and take advantage of the improved security and performance benefits available to you if you switch.

 ---